 Shared parking leases or agreements shall have a term of not less than five (5) years, including any renewals at the option of the lessee.

-A proposal for the sharing of off-street parking shall be submitted to the Director or Designee for site plan review and approval.
+B. A proposal for the sharing of off-street parking shall be submitted to the Director or Designee for site plan review and approval.
 Conditional use applications which require Planning Commission approval, and for which shared parking is being proposed as part of the application, must have Planning Commission approval for the shared parking.

-Shared Parking Calculation.
+C. Shared Parking Calculation.
 In determining the total requirements for shared parking facilities, the Director, Designee, or Planning Commission shall use Tables 19.48.150 and 19.48.070 according to the following calculation steps:

-For each applicable general land use category, calculate the number of spaces required for the use as if it were the only use (using Table 19.48.150).
+1. For each applicable general land use category, calculate the number of spaces required for the use as if it were the only use (using Table 19.48.150).